-A pluggable type-checker such as those created by the Checker Framework differs from a bug detector in several ways:
+A pluggable type-checker differs from a bug detector in several ways:

-• A type-checker aims to find all errors.
+- A type-checker aims to find all errors.
 Thus, it can verify the absence of errors: if the type checker says there are no null pointer errors in your code, then there are none.
-(This guarantee only holds for the code it checks, of course; see Section 2.7.)

-A bug detector aims to find some errors.
-If it reports no null pointer errors, then there may still be some in your code.

-Both types of tools may issue false positive warnings; see Section 2.4.

-- A type-checker requires you to annotate your code with type qualifiers, or to run an inference tool that does so for you.
+(This guarantee only holds for the code it checks, of course; see Section 2.9.) - A bug detector aims to find some of the most obvious errors.
+Even if it reports no errors, then there may still be errors in your code. - Both types of tools may issue false positive warnings; see Section 2.4. - A type-checker requires you to annotate your code with type qualifiers, or to run an inference tool that does so for you.
 A bug detector may not require annotations.
+This means that it may be easier to get started running a bug detector. - A type-checker may use more a more sophisticated and complete analysis.
+A bug detector typically does a more lightweight analysis, coupled with heuristics to suppress false positives.

-This means that running a type-checker has a higher up-front cost. - A type-checker can take advantage of annotations on generic type parameters, such as List<@NonNull String>, permitting it to be much more precise for code that uses generics.
+As one example, a type-checker can take advantage of annotations on generic type parameters, such as List<@NonNull String>, permitting it to be much more precise for code that uses generics.